Susanthab/cybersecurity-uod/README.md

 ![Network-Diagram](Diagrams/network-diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the main.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible/main.yml to install only certain pieces of it, such as Filebeat.

-  - Ansible/main.yml

 This document contains the following details:
 - Description of the Topology